troy-west/apache-kafka-vendor-tools/README.md

 The "earliest" setting tells KSQL that every query in this KSQL session should begin from the earliest messages on each topic, table, and stream.

+Press Ctrl+c to exit the query.

 17. View the content in the "logins_by_id" stream, beginning with the earliest entry.
 The query can take a little time to return the initial results:

 ```ksql
 SELECT * from logins_by_id;
 ```

+Press Ctrl+c to exit the query.

 18. Now, join the "users_by_id" table with the "logins_by_id" stream, to see which users are logging in over time: